bspear8/TCCart/Project2/Design-Team/Docs/DesignDocument.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+1.1.1 Each installation of the software has exactly one user.

+1.1.2 The software depends on an external library for printing cards.

+1.1.3 The software depends on an external library for scanning customer cards.

+1.1.4 The software depends on an external library for processing credit cards.

+1.1.5 The software depends on an external library for sending emails.

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+1.2.1 The software must be compatible with Android API Level 15 and greater.

 ### 1.3 System Environment

 *Describe the hardware and software that the system must operate in and interact with.*

+1.3.1 The software shall run on the Android operating system.

 ## 2 Architectural Design